goldiloxio/lib-deepdocs-js/README.md

 ```

 ## Configs
-`documentation.js` allows the usage of table of contents for both markup and markdown docs.
-In order to do so, a `documentation.yml` file is expeceted in `docs/configs` for the markup documentation and a `docs.yml` file is expected in every folder in which the READMEs will be created.
+`documentation.js` allows the usage of configuration files for both markup and markdown docs.
+This enables the control over the order of the elements in the documentation.
+To do so, a `documentation.yml` file is expeceted in `docs/configs` for the markup docs and a `docs.yml` file is expected in every folder in which the READMEs will be created (markdown docs).
-To avoid having to copy and paste the content of each `docs.yml` into the `documentation.yml`, deepdocs runs a `ymlCompose` function which will take care of automatically run this operation, right before writing the docs.

 ***Example tree structure***